Gerard Baker: The Wall Street Journal

 In January 2009, Baker moved to The Wall Street Journal, becoming the newspaper's deputy editor-in-chief.
 As deputy editor-in-chief, Baker (then serving under Robert Thomson) replaced Journal reporters and bureau chiefs who they felt were too liberal.
 Baker was then dismissive of "what he saw as the turgid style of American journalists."
 In 2009, a year after their appointment, Thomson and Baker were reported to have given the newspaper a more conservative outlook and, according to David Carr of The New York Times, their editing reflected "a chronic skepticism of the" Obama administration.
 On 1 March 2013, he was named the Dow Jones Managing Editor, and The Wall Street Journal's Editor-in-Chief.

 Baker's tenure at the Journal was a tumultuous one, with buyouts, layoffs and discontent among some reporters.
 In 2015, the Journal began a new round of large-scale layoffs of reporters and staff.
 Some sections of the paper's print edition, including Greater New York, were cut, while others were consolidated.
 The Journal also undertook "a sweeping newsroom strategy review" called WSJ2020, in a bid to save $100 million in costs.

 As editor, Baker mourned the death of Journal reporter David Bird, who had been missing and whose body was later found in a river.

 In November 2015, Baker was one of the moderators at the fourth Republican primary debate during the 2016 presidential primaries.
 He was the first British-born moderator of a US presidential debate.
 Baker's performance became an issue on social media, with The Daily Telegraph reporting that Baker had "bemused" and "flummoxed" America.

+Theranos investigation

+Baker was John Carreyrou's editor when the latter investigated and reported on the Theranos scandal for the Journal.